-Rodney P. Frelinghuysen is serving his eleventh term as the Representative for New Jersey's 11th Congressional District.
-In the 114th Congress, Frelinghuysen serves as New Jersey's senior member of the House Appropriations Committee and on three key appropriations subcommittees: Energy and Water Development, Homeland Security and Defense, where he serves as Chairman.
+Rodney P. Frelinghuysen is serving his 12th term as the Representative for New Jersey's 11th Congressional District.
+In the 115th Congress, Frelinghuysen serves as Chairman of the House Committee on Appropriations and New Jersey's only member.

-Frelinghuysen graduated from Hobart College in 1969.
-After graduation, Frelinghuysen completed basic training at New Jersey’s Fort Dix and served in Vietnam with the U.S. Army.
+Frelinghuysen graduated from Hobart College in 1969 and did graduate work at Trinity College.
+After college, Frelinghuysen completed basic training at New Jersey’s Fort Dix and served in Vietnam with the U.S. Army.
 He was a member of the 93rd Engineering Battalion (Construction) stationed in the Mekong Delta.

-Frelinghuysen is active in numerous volunteer and charitable organizations.
-He is a member of the American Legion Post 59 and a life member of the Veterans of Foreign Wars Post 3401.
-His Congressional outreach initiatives include his Youth Advisory Committee and the Picatinny Working Group.
+Frelinghuysen is a life member of American Legion Post 59 and Veterans of Foreign Wars Post 3401.

-Frelinghuysen resides in Harding Township, New Jersey, with his wife, Virginia.
-He has two daughters.
+He resides in Harding Township, New Jersey, with his wife, Virginia.
+He has two daughters and two granddaughters.
 He was born on April 29, 1946.

 - Rep. Rodney Frelinghuysen portrait (04/06/1609:53 AMET )